-Agendas for Board of Directors meetings are posted on ISANA's public website and at various locations, such as near the entrances to the main lobby of the Charter School chool site and ISANA's central offices, at least 72 hours prior to regular board meetings and 24 hours prior to special board meetings.
+Agendas for Board of Directors meetings are posted on ISANA's public website and at various locations, such as near the entrances to the main lobby of the Charter School site and ISANA's central offices, at least 72 hours prior to regular Board of Directors meetings and 24 hours prior to special Board of Directors' meetings.
 The agendas will contain a brief general description of each item of business to be transacted or discussed at the meeting including items to be discussed in closed session.
 Agendas specify the time and location of the meetings and are posted in locations that are freely accessible to members of the public.
-Board meetings are open to the public and may be held at ISANA's central offices, one of the ISANA Academy school sites, or another location within Los Angeles County.
+Board of Directors meetings are open to the public and may be held at ISANA's central offices, one of the ISANA Academy school sites, or another location within Los Angeles County.
 Parents and community members can address the board on agenda items and on non-agenda items at regular meetings, and on agenda items at special meetings.
-Speakers' sign-up sheets are available at the beginning of every Board Meeting.
-Meeting minutes are prepared and reviewed by the Board Secretary prior to distribution to and adoption by the full Board.
+Speakers' sign-up sheets are available at the beginning of every Board of Directors Meeting at the physical meeting location and all twoway teleconference locations.
+Meeting minutes are prepared and reviewed by the Board Secretary prior to distribution to and adoption by the full Board of Directors.
 Agendas and official minutes are available for download from ISANA's public website, and are also available upon request from ISANA.